nimgram/nimgram/README.md

 schema.

 # Status
-The client is able to connect successfully and exchange auth keys and sending messages, but it is not able currently to handle updates.
+The client is able to connect successfully and exchange auth keys and sending messages, there is also a way to handle raw updates (see test.nim)

 # Know issues
 - Slow auth_key generation (This is due to the slow powmod procedure, tooking about 2 minutes in debug and 5 seconds in -d:release)